corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/ledger/smart-contracts/_index.md

 ## Contract Limitations

 By design, contracts do not have access to information from the outside world.
-They can only check transactions for internal {{< tooltip >}}validity{{< /tooltip >}}.
+They can only check transactions for internal validity.
 For example, a contract cannot know that the transaction is in accordance with what the parties involved originally agreed.

 You should check the contents of a transaction before signing it, even if the transaction is contractually valid, to ensure that you agree with the proposed ledger update.
 You have no obligation to sign a transaction just because it is contractually valid.
 For example, you may not want to take on a loan that is too large, or may disagree with the amount of cash offered for an asset.